foxcpp/maddy/docs/reference/auth/netauth.md

 match the string the user provides for the Local Atom part of their mail address.

 Note that storage backends conventionally use email addresses.
-Since NetAuth recommends *nix compatible usernames, you will need to map the email identifiers to NetAuth Entity IDs using `auth_map` (see documentation page for used storage backend).
+Since NetAuth recommends *nix compatible usernames.
+You will need to either map email identifiers specified by user to NetAuth Entity IDs using `auth_map` in endpoint.smtp/imap configuration (recommended) or you would need to use `storage_map` in storage backend configuration to map NetAuth Entity ID specified by user back to appropriate storage backend account names.

 auth.netauth also can be used as a table module.
 This way you can check whether the account exists.